accosmin/nano/README.md

 A model predicts the correct output for a given image patch.
 The output can be a label (if a classification task) or a score (if a regression task).
 Implemented instances:

 * **forward network** - a collection of feed-forward connected layers: the output of a layer is the input of the next.
+Implemented layers: *convolution*, *activation* (hyperbolic tangent, unit, signed normalization) and *pooling/compression* (maximum, maximum absolute).

 ### Loss